islamic-network/waf/README.md

 Pull requests are always welcome.
 For feature requests, please feel free to raise an issue.

-You can also join the Islamic Network Discord Server to discuss the WAF or any of the other apps or APIs @ https://discord.gg/FwUy69M.

 ## Why was it written?

 We needed a WAF for the AlAdhan API.